EthanHuston/CSE-3902-Legendary-Legend-of-Zelda-Dungeon/docs/sprint3/Bugs.md

 ### Sprint 3
 - In Room 1, bats slowly glitch off the screen; issue lies with how we are handling wall collisions for bat
 - Goriya movement logic is acting strange; they get stuck in the corners and room is too easy as they don't throw the boomerang at Link
+- If you just tap Link's movement keys repeatedly, he will alternate between walking and animating
 ### Sprint 2
 - [[open]: ](../sprint2/Bugs.md)Fireball sprite animates incorrectly when shot from Aquamentus
 - [[open]: ](../sprint2/Bugs.md)Link flashes slightly when walking